 - Be at least 18 years of age or have a U.S. high school diploma or a General Educational Development (GED) high school equivalency certificate, or have the ability to benefit from a college education. - Be a United States citizen or able to provide I-94 or other documents showing you are an eligible non-citizen. - Be registered with Selective Service if you are a male born after December 31, 1959.
-(If you are now on active duty in the United States Armed Forces-not the reserves-you do not have to be registered.) - Show need for financial help. - Enroll in a degree program or a certificate program at Chemeketa. - Enroll in six or more credit hours at Chemeketa with these restrictions: - 1) If you wish to receive aid as a full-time student, you must register for 12 or more credit hours. - 2) You may not include audited and non-credit courses in these totals. - 3) You may not count a repeated course.
-An exception may be made if an instructor recommends, in writing, that you repeat a course in which you earned lower than a C grade. - 4) You may count up to 45 credit hours of developmental courses which were recommended by your advisor.
+(If you are now on active duty in the United States Armed Forces-not the reserves-you do not have to be registered.) - Show need for financial help. - Enroll in a degree program or a certificate program at Chemeketa. - Enroll in six or more credit hours at Chemeketa with these restrictions: - 1) If you wish to receive aid as a full-time student, you must register for 12 or more credit hours. - 2) You may not include audited, non-credit or challenge courses in these totals. - 3) You may not count a repeated course.
+An exception may be made if an instructor recommends, in writing, that you repeat a course in which you earned lower than a C grade. - 4) You may count up to 45 credit hours of developmental courses which were recommended by your advisor. - If you do not have a U.S. high school diploma or GED, you must score at or above 35 in the reading and writing sections and at or above 33 in the numerical skills section of the college's placement test.
+If you score below 35 or 33, you may not be eligible for financial aid.
+However, you may be eligible to retake the placement test.
+Contact the Counseling and Career Services.